 Sailwave is designed with UK English character strings.
 However, it facilitates the translation of these strings into other languages (or English variants) at run time by the use of locales.

 A locale is a plain text file that translates the English strings into any other language.
 By using different character sets (also called charsets), Sailwave can be translated into Chinese, Japanese and Greek for example.
-Locales can be located anywhere on your computer.
-You can select a locale file and a character set from the Language tab of the Setup+GlobalOptions menu.
+Locales can be located anywhere on your computer, although we recommend using C:\Users\Public\Documents\Sailwave\Locale and sub folders of this location.
+By default the Italian Locales use C:\Users\Public\Documents\Sailwave\Locale\ITA.txt You can select a locale file and a character set from the Language tab of the Setup+GlobalOptions menu.

-If you download one, save it somewhere in say My Documents and then tell Sailwave where it is using the Folders tab in Setup+GlobalOptions.
+If you download one, save it somewhere, we suggest using the folder C:\Users\Public\Documents\Sailwave\Locale and then tell Sailwave where it is, using the Folders tab in Setup+GlobalOptions.
 You will probably need to restart Sailwave to see the results.

 When new versions of Sailwave are released the locales can become out of date.
 When this happens Sailwave will update your locale file when you exit Sailwave for the first time after running the new version.
 Sailwave will tell you if this happens.
 New strings will be added requiring translation and obsolete string are moved to a special part of the locale for reference.
 You can delete obsolete string at any time; they are not used when translating the user interface, but they can be useful if I have just corrected a typing error or other small change.